 We love starting with the theme because, in our opinion, this is where the magic begins.
 Here are three alternatives to a traditional pink or blue color scheme.

-option one: Go glam with a 'spa' party that focuses on the experienced mom-to-be.
+Go glam with a 'spa' party that focuses on the experienced mom-to-be.
 Create the mood using a color palette of cool greens, blues and whites.
 Set up spa stations for manicures, foot massages, facials or makeovers.
 Not only will mom feel relaxed and beautiful, but so will all of her guests.

-option two: Put a whimsical, modern spin on a teddy bear theme.
+Put a whimsical, modern spin on a teddy bear theme.
 Be fun and playful by using colors in hot pink and lime green for girls, or aqua blue and chocolate brown for boys.
 Use different bears to incorporate the theme throughout the party room.

-option three: Tried and true is the classic or vintage baby shower theme such as 'the circus is coming to town.'
+Tried and true is the classic or vintage baby shower theme such as 'the circus is coming to town.'
 Use peach, pinks and corals for girls; or orange, sea-foam blues and greens for boys.
 Vintage animal toys or modern-day stuffed animals help bring the circus theme to life.

 The big thing in baby showers right now is a dessert table with cake pops, mini cupcakes and cookies; a candy table with suckers, marshmallow pops, and little candies; or a sweet table with both candies and desserts.
 YUM!
 Whatever theme you choose, bring the colors and designs to your dessert table.